wbenevides/star-wars-api/README.md

 ## Test Driven Development Description

-To run all the unit test cases, please do the following:
+To run all the unit test cases, please use the following command:

 `make test`